 Why Not Just Use Rain Tires?

-In most racing series around the world, such as Formula 1, cars are able to fit a set of wet tires when it starts to rain.
-These differ from slick tires in a number of ways which helps to give the cars better control in wet conditions.
+In most racing series around the world, such as Formula 1, drivers are able to pit for a set of wet tires when it starts to rain.
+These differ from slick tires in a number of ways that help to give the drivers better control in wet conditions.

-Why Can They Race In The Rain On Road Circuits?
+Why Can NASCAR Race In The Rain On Road Circuits?

-Could We See Rainy Oval Racing In The Future?
+Could We See Wet Oval Racing In The Future?

-I personally would love to see NASCAR racing in light rain conditions.
-The racing would be extremely exciting, and the drivers will need heaps of talent to keep their incredible machines under control in the steep high-speed banking corners.
+I personally would love to see NASCAR race in wet conditions more often.
+The racing would be extremely exciting, and the drivers would need heaps of talent to keep their 3,000+ pound cars under control in the steep high-speed banking corners.
 However, I’m well aware of the safety implications, and understand why it’s sadly not possible at the moment.

-For the time being though, we will need to be patient with forced rain breaks and suspended races before the action resumes.
+For the time being, we will need to be patient with rain breaks and suspended races when it’s too wet.
 Safety is the most important aspect of motorsport.
 We all want to have fun and be entertained, but we have to ensure the safety of our talented drivers and passionate fans if we want to be able to enjoy it well into the future as well.